 The expected result is a job with a timestamp as illustrated below:

 The expected result is illustrated below.
 In our example, the Name (highlighted) is the name of the collection we used for the pre-cache.

-However, device Ids are not user friendly so in order to identify its hostname, run:
+However, DeviceID is not user friendly, so in order to identify its hostname, run: